Fibrous cortical defect

 0 images remaining

-Right tibial cortical bone shows well circumscribed lucency without destruction/soft-tissue mass.
+Right tibial cortical bone shows a well-circumscribed lucency without agressive bone destruction or a soft-tissue mass.

-In this case FCD is for sure an incidental finding having pathognomonic visual features.
-Biopsy, intervention and surgery in such lesions should be avoided as well as followup imaging.
+In this case, FCD most likely represents an incidental finding.
+Biopsy, intervention and surgery in such lesions should be avoided, and follow-up imaging is generally not necessary.